nyu-popl-fa21/final-prep/README.md

    }
    ```

    a.
-Provide a typing new typing rules for field dereference
+Provide new typing rules for field dereference expressions and
-      expressions and field assignment expressions that take into
+      field assignment expressions that take into account the new kind
-      account the new kind of mutability (the semantics of `const` and
+      of mutability (the semantics of `const` and `let` fields should
-      `let` fields should remain unchanged).
+      remain unchanged).

       ```
                ?